-One of the main features in the pore water chemical profiles at Site C0008 is the evidence for gas hydrate occurrence.
+One of the main features in pore water chemical profiles at Site C0008 is the evidence for gas hydrate occurrence.
 In Hole C0008A, gas hydrate is evidenced by two sharp and local Cl minima detected at ~120 and 136 m CSF, in which Cl values were ~2%-3% less than modern seawater.
-These local minima coincide with concentration minima in Na, Sr, PO4, and salinity, and the minimum at 136 m CSF is very near a maximum in methane concentrations (at ~140 m CSF).
+These local minima coincide with concentration minima in Na, Sr, PO4, and salinity, and the minimum at 136 m CSF is very near a maximum in methane concentration (at ~140 m CSF).
 After thermal infrared camera scanning in the cutting area showed negative temperature anomalies, we were able to sample gas hydrate-bearing horizons in Hole C0008C.
-Hole C0008C shows seven pronounced negative concentration excursions between ~70 and 170 m CSF.
+Hole C0008C shows seven pronounced negative Cl concentration excursions between ~70 and 170 m CSF.
 The lowest Cl concentration was observed at 149.8 m CSF and was half modern seawater values.
 These Cl anomalies are accompanied by minima in the concentration-depth profiles of other chemical species.
-These coincident anomalies indicate horizons of high gas hydrate concentration in Hole C0008C, which were predominantly associated with ash or coarse sand layers.
+These coincident anomalies were predominantly associated with ash or coarse sand layers and indicate horizons of high gas hydrate concentration in Hole C0008C.

 Inorganic geochemical data suggest that the SMT is reached at 6-10 m CSF in Hole C0008A and between 4 and 6 m CSF in Hole C0008C.
 The SMT depth at this site is much shallower than the other sites drilled during Expedition 316.
-The concentration of methane increases sharply from the SMT zone and reaches 8.5 mM at ~15.3 m CSF in Hole C0008A.
+Methane concentration increases sharply from the SMT zone and reaches 8.5 mM at ~15.3 m CSF in Hole C0008A.
 Below this depth, methane decreases to ~2 mM at 60 m CSF and remains at this concentration to the base of the sediment column in Hole C0008A, except for a localized enrichment at ~140 m CSF.
-At this depth, the concentration of methane reaches 15 mM, indicating the presence of gas hydrates.
-The C_1/C_2 ratio increases in the uppermost 15 m and then decreases to 372 at ~160 m CSF, but no further light hydrocarbons were detected.
+At this depth, methane concentration reaches 15 mM, indicating the presence of gas hydrates.
+The C_1/C_2 ratio increases in the uppermost 15 m and then decreases to

+372 at ~160 m CSF, but no further light hydrocarbons were detected.

-The calcium carbon content is relatively high in the upper 50 m with concentrations as high as 22.3 wt% and decreases in the lower portion of the site.
-Total carbon and TN concentrations remain low throughout the site and show a strong positive correlation.
+Calcium carbon content is relatively high in the upper 50 m (with concentration as high as 22.3 wt%) and decreases in the lower portion of the site.
+Total carbon and TN concentration remains low throughout the site and shows a strong positive correlation.
 The C/N ratio remains generally low, indicating marine origin of the organic matter.
-The TS content is rather high in the upper 50 m and in the lower ~60 m of the sediment column in Hole C0008A, correlating with the occurrence of iron sulfides.
+TS content is rather high in the upper 50 m and in the lower ~60 m of the sediment column in Hole C0008A, correlating with the occurrence of iron sulfides.

 Microorganisms inhabiting marine subsurface sediments play significant roles for biogeochemical cycling of one-carbon compounds, such as methane production and consumption.
 At Site C0008, more than 108 cells/cm3 were observed throughout the sediment cores from Holes C0008A and C0008C.
-The microbial communities were mainly composed of very small coccoids and short rods.
-The cell abundances in Hole C0008C were slightly higher than those in Hole C0008A, suggesting that the flux of nutrient and energy substrates, as well as the occurrence of methane hydrates, controls the population size and activities of subseafloor microbial life.
+Microbial communities are mainly composed of very small coccoids and short rods.
+Cell abundances in Hole C0008C were slightly higher than those in Hole C0008A, suggesting that the flux of nutrient and energy substrates, as well as the occurrence of methane hydrates, controls the population size and activities of subseafloor microbial life.